AI Readiness Framework Strategy

 The timeframe to achieve AI readiness varies depending on your starting point and organizational size.
 Generally, organizations can make significant progress in 6-12 months with focused effort.
 Some dimensions may be addressed relatively quickly (like establishing an AI strategy or implementing AI tools), while others (like improving data maturity or building skills) may take longer.
 Rather than viewing readiness as a binary state, consider it as a continuous journey of improvement across all four pillars.

 While all four pillars are important, most organizations should start with Data Maturity as a foundation, since AI is only as good as the data it learns from.
 Without quality data that's accessible and well-governed, even the best AI tools and talent will struggle to produce good results.
 That said, the best starting point depends on your specific situation.
 If you already have strong data practices but lack AI skills, then focusing on talent development might be more urgent.
+Our self-assessment can help identify your weakest areas to prioritize.

 Have other questions about implementing the AI Readiness Framework?